Batch of 59 rare Beatles songs to be released for sale

 The bulk of the Beatles tracks available for download from Tuesday were recorded for the BBC in 1963 but not released.

-Others have already capitalised on the changes to EU legislation to maintain control over their back catalogues.
+Others have already capitalized on the changes to EU legislation to maintain control over their back catalogues.

 The legislation has been dubbed "Cliff's law" in Britain for the additional royalties it would provide for veteran rocker Cliff Richard, whose songs had been starting to fall out of copyright.